tavinus/xap.sh/README.md

 cd xap.sh
 ./xap.sh --help
 ```
-*If you use `git clone` or the zip/tarball, `xap` will detect the local patch file and use it, instead of downloading it from the internet.*
+*If you use `git clone` or the zip/tarball, `xap.sh` will detect the local patch file and use it, instead of downloading it from the internet.*
 # Example Runs
 #### Just run
 ```